-Cyberwar: A guide to the frightening future of online conflict | ZDNet
+What is cyberwar?
+Everything you need to know about the frightening future of digital conflict | ZDNet

 Zero-day vulnerabilities are bugs or flaws in code which can give attackers access to or control over systems, but which have not yet been discovered and fixed by software companies.
 These flaws are particularly prized because there will likely be no way to stop hackers exploiting them.
 There is a thriving trade in zero-day exploits that allow hackers to sidestep security: very handy for nations looking to build unstoppable cyber weapons.
 It is believed that many nations have stock piles of zero day exploits to use for either cyber espionage or as part of elaborate cyber weapons.
 Zero day exploits formed a key part of the Stuxnet cyberweapon (see below).

-One issue with cyberweapons, particularly those using zero-day exploits is that -- unlike a conventional bomb or missile -- a cyberweapon can be analysed and even potentially repurposed and re-used.
-Also, once used, the zero-day exploits are usually rapidly patched by software vendors, which makes it impossible to use them again.
-These weapons can also cause much greater chaos than planned, which is what may have happened in the case of the Ukrainian Petya ransomware attack.
+One issue with cyberweapons, particularly those using zero-day exploits is that -- unlike a conventional bomb or missile -- a cyberweapon can be analysed and even potentially repurposed and re-used by the country or group it was used against.

+One good example of this is shown by the WannaCry ransomware attack which caused chaos in May 2017.
+The ransomware proved so virulent because it was supercharged with a zero-day vulnerability which had been stockpiled by the NSA, presumably to use in cyberespionage.
+But the tool was somehow acquired by the Shadow Brokers hacking group which then leaked it online, after which the ransomware writers incorporated it into their software, making it vastly more powerful.

+This risk of unexpected consequences mean that cyberweapons and tools have to be handled - and deployed - with great care.
+There is also the further risk that thanks to the hyper-connected world we live in that these weapons can spread much also cause much greater chaos than planned, which is what may have happened in the case of the Ukrainian NotPetya ransomware attack.

 What is Stuxnet?

-Stuxnet is a computer worm that targets industrial control systems, but is most famous for most likely being the first genuine cyber weapon, in that it was designed to inflict physical damage.
+Stuxnet is a computer worm that targets industrial control systems, but is most famous for most likely being the first genuine cyber-weapon, in that it was designed to inflict physical damage.

 It was developed by the US and Israel (although they have never confirmed this) to target the Iranian nuclear programme.
-The worm, first spotted in 2010, targeted specific Siemens industrial control systems, and seemed to be specifically targeting the systems controlling the centrifuges in the Iranian uranium enrichment project -- apparently damaging 1,000 of these centrifuges and delaying the project, although the overall impact on the programme is not clear.
+The worm, first spotted in 2010, targeted specific Siemens industrial control systems, and seemed to be targeting the systems controlling the centrifuges in the Iranian uranium enrichment project -- apparently damaging 1,000 of these centrifuges and delaying the project, although the overall impact on the programme is not clear.

-Stuxet was a complicated worm, using four different zero-day exploits and likely took millions of dollars of research and months or years of work to create.
+Stuxnet was a complicated worm, using four different zero-day exploits and likely took millions of dollars of research and months or years of work to create.

 What are the targets in cyberwar?

 Military systems are an obvious target: preventing commanders from communicating with their troops or seeing where the enemy is would give an attacker a major advantage.

 However, because most developed economies rely on computerised systems for everything from power to food and transport many governments are very worried that rival states may target critical national infrastructure.
 Supervisory control and data acquisition (SCADA) systems, or industrial control systems, which run factories, power stations and other industrial processes are a big target, as Stuxnet showed.

 These systems can be decades old and were rarely designed with security as a priority, but are increasingly being connected to the internet to make them more efficient or easy to monitor.
 But this also makes these systems more vulnerable to attack, and security is rarely upgraded because the organisations operating them do not consider themselves to be a target.